cdp-trial-patterns/data-in-motion/03_resize_image.md

 - The Access Key.
 Copy the value for 'dff_service_account_cdp_access_key' from Trial Manager homepage.
 - The Private Key.
 Copy the value for 'dff_service_account_cdp_private_key' from Trial Manager homepage.

+### 3.2.2 Creating the AWS Lambda function

 In order to speed up the deployment, we’re going to leverage some scripts to automate the deployment.
 It assumes that your AWS CLI is properly configured locally on your laptop and you can use the jq command for reading JSON payloads.

+1. Create the Lambda function using the AWS CLI.
-You can follow the script instructions [here](https://docs.cloudera.com/dataflow/cloud/quickstart-functions/topics/cdf-functions-qs-aws-lambda.html).
+Follow the script instructions [here](https://docs.cloudera.com/dataflow/cloud/quickstart-functions/topics/cdf-functions-qs-aws-lambda.html).

+1. Create the Lambda function using the AWS Console.
-However, if you wish to deploy the flow in AWS Lambda manually, you can follow the steps described [here](https://docs.cloudera.com/dataflow/cloud/aws-lambda-functions/topics/cdf-create-aws-lambda-function.html).
+If you wish to deploy the flow in AWS Lambda manually, you can follow the steps described [here](https://docs.cloudera.com/dataflow/cloud/aws-lambda-functions/topics/cdf-create-aws-lambda-function.html).

-### 3.2.2 Invoke the AWS Lambda function
+### 3.2.3 Invoke the AWS Lambda function

 1. Open the AWS Console UI and go to your Lambda.